 Here, SI assesses for instance the partnership's composition in relation to the project's aims and objectives, and also the competence and relevance of the actors taking part in the partnership.
 SI also assesses the partnership's mutual interest in the project proposal and whether each partner gains added value as a result of the project.
-The assessment further includes the division of roles and responsibilities in the project.
+The assessment further includes the division of roles and responsibilities in the project and an assessment of whether the project is well-established in the partner organizations.